jalfonsoramos/Documents.BoardGames/dnd/the_torch_clan/hyliax_ranger.md

 * Components: V
 * Duration: Conc.
 Up to 1 minute

 The next time you hit a creature with a weapon attack, the target must succeed on a Strength save or be restrained until the spell ends.
-A Large or bigger creature has advantage on this save.
+A large or bigger creature has advantage on this save.

 While restrained by this spell, the target takes 1d6 piercing damage at the start of each of its turns.
 The creature restrained or one that can touch the creature can use its action to make a Strength check against your spell save DC.
 On a success, the target is freed.